 Urban Photography Vs. Street Photography

-The goal of urban photographers is to capture the energy and dynamics of urban environments, whereas street photographers seek to document moments from everyday life that would otherwise go unnoticed by most passersby.
+The goal of an urban photographer is to capture the energy and dynamics of urban environments, whereas street photographers seek to document moments from everyday life that would otherwise go unnoticed by most passersby.

 Focus on a single element